III. CLASSIFICATIONS

 production.
 This parties intend to

-of the working class.
+overthrow the present capitalist system.
 They often originated after the Russian Revolution

 of 1917 from leftist factions of socialist or social democratic